Picnic in the rain

 Garlic mustard pesto

-In a nod to our South African campsite baking adventures, I added beer, and I changed some quantities.
+In a nod to our South African campsite baking adventures, I added beer, and of course you can substitute your favourite cheese.

 Cheese Bread with Field Garlic